davidebasile/FORTE2016/README.md

 This is the legacy code (published in [1]) of the first prototypical version of the Contract Automata Library (CATLib), part of the
 Contract Automata Toolkit (CAT) (https://github.com/ContractAutomataProject).
 Initially, CAT only contained CATLib, thus CATLib was referred as CAT in [1].
-This repository contains a nucleus of the old version of CATLib, prior to its extension to variability [2], abstract synthesis [3], and its complete refactoring and improvement [4] .
+This repository contains a nucleus of the old version of CATLib, prior to its extension to variability [2], abstract synthesis [3], and its complete refactoring and improvement [4].
 This repository contains other original functionalities that are not in the intersection with CATLib (e.g., AMPL models of weak agreement, weak liability, mixed choice checking).
+This repository also contains the initial front-end, which was an interactive command line.
+Later, a GUI front-end has been developed in a separated repository, called CAT_App, also available at (https://github.com/ContractAutomataProject).

 References: